Are you looking for a great Chili Powder Recipe that doesn't use a lot of fancy ingredients? I've got one for you right

 I love making my own homemade seasonings.
-From taco seasoning to celery salt to cinnamon sugar, herbes de provence, vegetable broth, curry powder, cinnamon sugar, and even DORITO® seasoning –if it’s a blend I will try to make it — I just have a thing about “DIY”s and saving money all of the good things that go along with it.
+From taco seasoning to celery salt to cinnamon sugar, herbes de provence, vegetable broth, curry powder, cinnamon sugar, and even DORITO® seasoning –if it’s a blend I will try to make it–I just have a thing about “DIY”s and saving money, and all of the good things that go along with it.

 Chili powder is no exception.